Connoroverbay/DS-4002-Project1/README.md

 Project 1 Presentation: This file includes the slides that will be presented in class.

 **Reproduction Instructions**
 The first step for analysis replication is downloading the initial dataset indluded in the DATA folder above.
-Using this dataset, run the "Project_1_code.ipynb" to obtain the outputs and clean dataframe used in the analysis section.
-To return the results of the analysis, run the code "project 1 analysis.ipynb" which calls on the dataframe created in the first code.
+Using this dataset, run the "Project 1 code.ipynb" to obtain the outputs and clean dataframe used in the analysis section.
+To return the results of the analysis, continue to run the code.
 This should produce identical results to the ones that we achieved.

 **References**
 [1]National Cancer Institute, “Common Cancer Types,” National Cancer Institute, Mar.
 07, 2023. https://www.cancer.gov/types/common-cancers